aarcg/GettingAndCleaningDataProject/Codebook.md

   - fBodyGyroMag
   - fBodyGyroJerkMag

-Of these variables, the ones that contain an XYZ component were seperated into their individual components.
-There are eight of these in total, leading to 24 seperate variables.
+Of these variables, the ones that contain an XYZ component were separated into their individual components.
+There are eight of these in total, leading to 24 separate variables.
 The nine other measurements give a total of 33 measurements to be considered.
 For the analysis, both the mean and standard deviation were taken for each of the 33 measurements.
 This leads to a total of 66 variables in taken from the data itself.

 In addition, two other variables were included:
   - subject